chiudaniels/Final-poroject-plague/README.md

 5-24 Brian: Moves unnecessary methods of Disease over to that of the Country class.

 5-25 Brian: Starts implementing new grow method in the country class, using Daniel's 2D Array idea.

+5-26 Brian: Finished basic grow method, might expand with more possibilities based on how the game plays.

+5-27 Brian: Started implementing neighbors function in Country class.